appacademy/Module-1-Resources/README.md

 ---

 ## How to Use
 First, complete the `Setup` section if not already done.

 This repo is set up to contain each days lecture material.
 The `README.md` file included for each day contains the topics, with some notes, and the schedule for the day.
-The `notes.js` file is to be used to follow along in lecutre every day and code along with the lecturer while taking notes.
+The `notes.js` file is to be used to follow along in lecture every day and code along with the lecturer while taking notes.
 The `lecture.js` file is going to be used by the person lecturing and not to be filled out by anybody else.
 Once the lecture is finished, the following command should be run to get the contents of the `lecture.js` file:
 ```bash
 git pull
 ```